annie-kayal/Stop-Think-Go/README.md

    }
    ```

    - Before we use any variables previously declared, the loop is given a variable `i` which is equal to 0.
 This variable then iterates through the `gridCellCount` variable.
-As previously mentioned the gridCellCount multiplies the width by itself.
+As previously mentioned, the gridCellCount multiplies the width by itself.
 As a result, the variable is equal to 100 with width being declared as 10.
-This is interchangeable if I later decided to alter my grid to be larger or smaller.
+This is interchangeable if I later decide to alter my grid to be larger or smaller.

 - Now for every number within the `gridCellCount`, the following occurs: